Financial mechanisms

 POWERTY - Renewable energy for vulnerable groups

-National projectThe POWERTY project works to increase access to renewable energy for vulnerable groups to tackle energy poverty.
-It does this primarily by improving regional policy instruments targeting 4 topics: new innovative technologies, new formulas for financing, improving the regulatory framework and empowering vulnerable groups.
-Over the project's 4 year duration, the partners will develop a complete learning process to facilitate an effective knowledge flow between these regions.
+National projectThe POWERTY project worked to increase access to renewable energy for vulnerable groups to tackle energy poverty.
+This was done primarily by improving regional policy instruments targeting 4 topics: new innovative technologies, new formulas for financing, improving the regulatory framework and empowering vulnerable groups.
+Over the project's 4 year duration, the partners developed a complete learning process to facilitate an effective knowledge flow between these regions.

 Explore more

-National projectThe Green Energy Community (GECO) is a demonstration project in the Pilastro – Roveri district of Bologna.
-It comprises the creation of an energy community, an entity introduced by the EU Clean Energy Package (CEP).
-The GECO project intends to tackle social, technical and economic aspects related to the creation of the green energy community in order to increase sustainability, reduce energy poverty and generate a low carbon economic cycle.
+National projectThe Green Energy Community (GECO) was a demonstration project in the Pilastro – Roveri district of Bologna.
+It comprised the creation of an energy community, an entity introduced by the EU Clean Energy Package (CEP).
+The GECO project intended to tackle social, technical and economic aspects related to the creation of the green energy community in order to increase sustainability, reduce energy poverty and generate a low carbon economic cycle.

 The project is carried out by AESS, ENEA, UNIBO, CAAB/FICO and Agenzia Pilastro, with the Emilia Romagna Region, GSE, RSE, City of Bologna, local associations, businesses and citizens and with the financial support of EIT Climate-KIC.